 Watch as professional riders from all over the world take their bikes from 0 to 60 in less than 3 seconds with no brakes.

-Tickets range from $8 TO $23 and will be available at Ticketmaster.com and in person at the 1ST SUMMIT ARENA Box Office.
+Tickets start at $18 each, with a kids ticket available for just $5 with each paid adult (not available in VIP seating), and will be available at Ticketmaster.com and in person at the 1ST SUMMIT ARENA Box Office.
 More information on the races is available at www.XIIR.org.

 Doors open at 6:30 p.m. on March 23, and the racing begins at 7:30 p.m.
 1ST SUMMIT ARENA is located at 326 Napoleon Street, Johnstown, PA 15901.